ritza-co/abbey/article.md

 - If you ever want to include a cloud service other than AWS, Terraform can manage both with the same configuration files.
 - It is more powerful, with a large ecosystem, and arguably simpler configuration language.

 Note that versions of Terraform after 1.5 are no longer open source.
 The company changed their license in August 2023.
 You may soon want to switch to [OpenTofu](https://opentofu.org/), an open source form of Terraform that is currently working towards a stable release.
+Currently OpenTofu is an identical replacement for Terraform you can use today, though they will probably diverge in the future.

 ## Prerequisites